ISEDemoLab/ISE_in_MultiCloud_Webinar/json/ReadMe.md

 While I am grateful that Azure allows for the templates as a workaround to these shortcomings, I would hope that they add modules to their collection that address them.
 The templates add a LOT of unnecessary steps to the process.

-If you would like to create the ISE deployment from the first row of the table, but do not want a public IP address, comment out the following lines in the parameters file and the corresponding lines in the template file.
+If you would like to create the ISE deployment from the first row of the table, but do not want a public IP address, comment out (or delete) the following lines in the parameters file and the corresponding lines in the template file.
 ```
       // "publicIpAddressName": {
       //   "value": "ise32-d4s-ip"